 Call (877) 549-5102

-Trauma Is Underneath More Than Substance Use
+Is Trauma Underneath More Than Substance Use?

 Unresolved trauma also drives many behavioral addictions, from compulsive sexual behavior to gambling and screen use.
 Wherever the behavior, the principle is the same: heal the driver, not just the symptom.
 Our broader trauma and PTSD treatment covers this in more depth.